 What are micro-credentials?

 Micro-credentials are certifications that prove your mastery of a specific topic.
-Sometimes referred to as micro-certifications, digital badges, nanodegrees, web badges, or mini degrees, they are typically obtained by completing a course that resembles a college class.
-Some are available online exclusively, some in the classroom, and some can be obtained either way.
+They’re often referred to as micro-certifications, digital badges, nano-degrees, web badges, or mini degrees.
+You can typically obtain them by completing a course that resembles a college class.
+Some are available exclusively online, others in the classroom, and some can be obtained either way.

-Micro-credentials can be obtained in a number of different areas, across a multitude of industries.
-They can range from broad applications such as critical thinking, leadership, managing projects, etc. to specific skill sets like front-end web development, teaching writing in high school classrooms, formative assessment, etc. with thousands more to choose from.
+Micro-credentials can be obtained in several different areas across a multitude of industries.
+They can range from broad applications such as critical thinking, leadership, managing projects, etc., to specific skill sets like front-end web development, teaching writing in high school classrooms, formative assessment, etc., with thousands more to choose from.

 Are they important?

-According to Online Schools Center, 95% percent of hiring managers are interested in micro-credentials when it comes to making a hiring decision.
-Many companies are currently looking for potential hires that are willing to continue their education and add to their skillset.
+According to Online Schools Center, 95% percent of hiring managers are interested in micro-credentials when making a hiring decision.
+Many companies are currently looking for potential hires willing to continue their education and add to their skillset.
 Micro-credentials are becoming increasingly important for individuals who are looking to develop their careers.

 Will micro-credentials affect our education system?